 We then go further and calculate measures of household exposure using information on each voter's marital status and the identity of his or her domestic partner.
 If the voter is married, we calculate his or her household exposure measure as the weighted average of the exposure of each partner, where the weight corresponds to the share of household income contributed by each partner.
 That is, we follow the unitary model of the household.
 For instance, if each partner is earning the same wage, then the household's exposure is the average of the exposures of the partners' employers.
 In contrast, if only one partner is employed, or if the voter is single, the household's exposure is simply the employed voter's exposure.
-This match allows us to increase the share of voters that we can match to an employer, from 41% without exploiting partners' IDs to 52%.
-This success rate in matching voters to firms is close to the best possible, as 9% of voters are retired, 29% are estimated to be in the informal sector, and FALTA are estimated to be adult students; thus, we are roughly capturing the entire remaining share.
+This match allows us to increase the share of voters that we can match to an employer, from 41% without exploiting partners' IDs to 62%.
+This success rate in matching voters to firms is close to the best possible, as approximately 10% of voters are over 65 years of age and 27% of voters work in the informal sector (Alfaro-Ureña et al., 2022); thus, we are roughly capturing the entire remaining share.